Barack Obama Describes Charlie Kirk’s Murder As Despicable, Public Figures Unite To Condemn Killing

 How did Obama respond?

-Taking to social media to share his thoughts on the matter, the Democrat said that there was no place in democracy for those acts of violence.
+Taking to social media to share his thoughts on the matter, Obama, a Democrat, said that there was no place in democracy for such acts of violence.

 You can view his full tweet below.